nealkumar/Concurrent-Tasks/README.md

       //start the Retrievable Task
       Thread t = new Thread(retrievable);
       t.start();

-      System.out.println(retrievable.getVal());
+      //Print the results of each respective Task System.out.println(retrievable.getVal()); //Since this is a RetrievableTask, the value of "retrievable" is
-      //start the Non-Retrievable Task using an anonymous Thread new Thread(nonRetrievable).start();
+      //start the Non-Retrievable Task using an anonymous Thread                         blocked until not null. new Thread(nonRetrievable).start();
     }